 - Agency mortgage-backed securities (AMBS) outperformed Treasurys and over duration-equivalent US Treasurys.
 Securitized credit broadly outperformed in Treasurys and over duration-equivalent US Treasurys across asset-backed securities (ABS), non-agency residential mortgage-backed securities (NARMBS), commercial mortgage-backed securities (CMBS) and collateralized loan obligations (CLOs). - Developed-market government bonds, while slightly positive in absolute terms, lagged the United States.
 The European markets generally performed well, but a weak showing for Japan offset much of the gain.
 The Bank of Japan continued to raise interest rates in an effort to normalize its monetary policy, making it an outlier among its global peers.
 Emerging-market bonds gained ground in the quarter, closing out a strong year for the asset class.
 The combination of healthy global growth trends, falling US interest rates, and rising commodity prices boosted investor risk appetites and led to broad-based strength across all regions.

 Portfolio Review

-- The Fund outperformed its benchmark, the Bloomberg US Aggregate Index, due to security selection and sector allocation.
+- The Fund performed in line with its benchmark, the Bloomberg High Yield Index during the quarter.

 Winners